 In accordance with GAAP, a stable value fund held by a defined contribution plan is required to be reported at fair value.
-However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+A fully benefit-responsive stable value fund provides a liquidity guarantee by a financially responsible third party, of principal and previously accrued interest for liquidations, transfers, loans or withdrawals initiated by plan participants exercising their rights to withdraw, borrow or transfer funds under the terms of the plan.
+However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive stable value funds because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the plan.
 The statements of net assets available for benefits present the fair value of the stable value fund as well as the adjustment to the fully benefit-responsive stable value fund from fair value to contract value.
 The statement of changes in net assets available for benefits is prepared on a contract value basis.

 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recognized on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation/depreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.